axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/customization/case-widget.rst

-   -  Introduce a new HTMLDialog which uses template ``/layouts/PortalCasesTemplate.xhtml`` (refer to `Responsiveness <#axonivyportal.components.layouttemplates.reponsiveness>`__ to override responsiveness).
+   -  Introduce a new HTMLDialog which uses template ``/layouts/PortalCasesTemplate.xhtml`` (refer to :ref:`Responsiveness <components-layout-templates-reponsiveness>` to override responsiveness).
 You can take a look at ``PortalCases.xhtml`` to see how to customize it.

-         **Tip**

-         Highly recommend to copy the ``PortalCases`` HTMLDialog in PortalTemplate and change the copied one's view.
+        .. tip:: Highly recommend to copy the ``PortalCases`` HTMLDialog in PortalTemplate and change the copied one's view.

-   -  Use Axon.ivy Override to override the OpenPortalCases callable.
-The original implementation of this callable is calling PortalCases
-      , change it to call the customized Page introduced in the step above.
-The signature of this callable is useView(CaseView)
-      and customized page must receive this
+   -  Use Axon.ivy Override to override the ``OpenPortalCases`` callable.
+The original implementation of this callable is calling ``PortalCases``, change it to call the customized Page introduced in the step above.
+The signature of this callable is ``useView(CaseView)`` and customized page must receive this ``CaseView`` instance, put in the dialog's ``Data`` with the exact name ``caseView`` .
-      CaseView
-      instance, put in the dialog's
-      Data
-      with the exact name
-      caseView
-      .

-5. After previous steps, you can override `CaseHeader and CaseListHeader <#customization-case-widget-.howtooverideui.caseheader>`__ and
+5. After previous steps, you can override :ref:`CaseHeader and CaseListHeader <customization-case-widget-how-to-override-ui-case-header>` and
-   `CaseFilter <#customization-case-widget-.howtooverideui.casefilter>`__
+   :ref:`CaseFilter <customization-case-widget-how-to-override-case-filter>`

 .. _customization-case-widget-how-to-override-ui-case-header: